renzmann/fyda/doc/index.rst

    * Your code becomes 1000x smaller and more readable.

 .. warning::
-   This project is still under construction, and should not be considered stable.
+   This project is still under construction.
    See the :ref:`under-construction` section for what is to come.

 .. contents:: Table of Contents